NATIONAL TRAINING SCHEME

-|SAS Senior Coach|
+|SAS Senior Instructor|

-|SAS Assistant Coach|
+|SAS Assistant Instructor|

 Scheme aims and expectations

 The primary and most important objective of the National Training Scheme is to increase sailing participation in South Africa.

 The aim is to bring value to training so that more centres gain increased income from training people who are outside of sailing (with day and weekend courses).

 Ideally a situation will be created where the trainers derive an income through coaching.

 When the final structures are in place the National Training Scheme will provide a bigger, more impressive product to market to potential sponsors and organisations such as Lotto and various government bodies.

-NATIONAL TRAINING MANAGER
+NATIONAL ADMINSTRATION TRAINING MANAGER